sorbet/sorbet.run/docs/talks/UGSorbet2019/index.md

 - Untyped code can call into typed code
 - Untyped code can perform stores that are read by typed code
 - Typed code cannot protect itself because we will complain that the guard is dead
+- Even if all of your code is typed, your gems aren't

 ---